 The Episcopal Church Welcomes You, Really!

-Join Dean Lind and Curate Mebane for a wide-ranging—and honest—exploration of our faith, our Church and our common life.
-Newcomers, seekers, Episcopalians and everyone else are welcome.
-Those who wish can use this class to prepare for confirmation or reception into the Episcopal Church.
+Saturday, Oct.
+18 10 a.m.-4 p.m.
+The Episcopal Church Welcomes You, Really! is a wide-ranging and honest exploration of our faith, our Church and our common life.
+Those who wish may use this retreat to prepare for confirmation or reception into The Episcopal Church.
+Register online.
+Please contact Ginger Bitikofer with questions.

 Culture of Call